Personal profile

 I am a physical geographer and sustainability scientist, and my main interests are to develop interdisciplinary research approaches to understand complex sustainability challenges.

-I am currently in the start-up phase of a three year postdoc entitled “Visualizing the future – charting pathways for sustainable development with participatory art and scenario thinking”, which will be based at LUCSUS at Lund University, IFRO at Copenhagen University, and Sokoine University of Agriculture in Tanzania.
+• “Visualizing the future – charting pathways for sustainable development with participatory art and scenario thinking”, based at LUCSUS at Lund University, IFRO at Copenhagen University, and Sokoine University of Agriculture in Tanzania.

 My research interests are mainly to study drivers and effects of land use change in areas where land is acquired by foreign agribusinesses, focusing on how people are affecting – and affected by – changes in land and water availability.
 Land use change is driven by multiple interconnected societal and environmental processes, which act on different scales in time and space.